frain-dev/convoy-website/content/blog/debugging-webhook-events-with-convoy-cli.md

 ### Usage

-To set up your convoy client cli to listen on events in an `incoming` project, you need to first install the `convoy-cli` binary.
+To set up your Client CLI to listen on events in an `incoming` project, you need to first install the `convoy-cli` binary.
 Run the following commands:

 ```bash
 $ brew tap frain-dev/tools